 - 1 teaspoon salt

 - Combine water with yeast and let bloom for 10 minutes.
+It will become foamy and you'll see some bubbling live yeast action.
+If you do not, consult my guide for Troubleshooting Yeast.

 - Add a half cup of flour and salt to the yeast mixture and whisk together until smooth.